rod4n/TikTok-Username-Checker/README.md

 # TikTok-Username-Checker
-A free and open source proxyless tiktok username checker that efficiently uses the threading and requests module.
+A free and open-source TikTok username checker that efficiently uses the threading and requests module.